fullstaxx/gcp-infra-automation/README.md

 This project demonstrates:

-- Secure deployment of GCP Secret Manager resources
+- Secure deployment of GCP Secret Manager secrets
 - Use of Terraform for declarative infrastructure
 - CI/CD automation using GitHub Actions
 - Secure handling of secrets and credentials